clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

       %define ktarget  native

    .. note::
       - Consider changing the Name from *linux* in the RPM spec file to easily identify a modified kernel.

       - Consider changing the ktarget from *native* in the RPM spec file to easily identify a modified kernel.

 #.
 Commit and save the changes to the file.

+.. _pull-copy-kernel-source:

 Pull a copy of the Linux kernel source code
 ===========================================